This is Part 2 of the interview with Ratnaguna (16 mins). Part 1 is here!

 Would you like to find out more about Buddhism?
 Would you like to try meditation in company with others?
 Here at the Triratna Highlands Buddhist Centre we offer a number of ways for you to engage.

-You could try our Lunchtime Meditation sessions on Tuesdays, 12.30 to 1.30pm.
-You could call in for a cuppa and a chat at one of our Open Afternoon sessions, also on Tuesdays between 2.00pm and 4.00pm.
-You could come along to one of our Sangha Night events (Sangha simply means Buddhist community), which run every Thursday, 7pm to 9pm.
+You could try our Lunchtime Meditation sessions which run on Tuesdays, 1.00 pm to 2.00 pm.
+You could call in for a cuppa and a chat at one of our Drop In sessions, also on Tuesdays, between 2.00pm and 4.00pm.
+You could come along to one of our Sangha Night events (Sangha simply means Buddhist community), which run on Thursdays, 7pm to 9pm.

-Whatever your level of interest, you’d be most welcome.
+Whatever your level of interest, you will be most welcome.
 For full details of what is on or coming up, go to Classes & Events and check under Classes, Drop ins, and Sangha Night